Brian Jensen (footballer, born 1975): Crusaders

 On 17 May 2017, Jensen signed a one-year contract with NIFL Premiership side Crusaders.

 Coaching career

 After a playing career spanning over 25 years, Jensen launched a new GK Icon youth goalkeeping academy in Sandbach, Cheshire on 31 May 2016.

 On 1 June 2018, it was announced that he had returned to Bury on a two-year contract as the first team goalkeeping coach, working with manager Ryan Lowe.

 On 21 June 2019, Jensen joined the backroom staff as goalkeeping coach at League One side Shrewsbury Town.

+Personal life

+Brian is the father of goalkeeper Sebastian Jensen who currently plays for Premier League side Brighton and Hove Albion in their U21 team.

 Career statistics

 Recognition

 A child born to Burnley fans in 2011 was named after Jensen, with thirteen middle names after other players on the team.